 Some homeschoolers may feel anxious about college applications as they wonder how their experiences and grades stack up against students from more traditional education backgrounds.
 Don’t worry: homeschoolers can get into college without a GED or traditional diploma!

-Hopefully, we’ve shed some light on how homeschoolers get into college.
-Remember to highlight your test scores, extracurricular activities, and multiple recommendation letters, essays.
-Remember, when you work hard and remain dedicated, you have a fair shot at any college you want to attend.
+Hopefully, we’ve thoroughly answered your question, “how do homeschoolers get into college?”
+To summarize, remember to highlight your test scores, extracurricular activities, get multiple recommendation letters, and write stellar essays.
+When you work hard and remain dedicated, you have a fair shot at any college you want to attend!